SEA-group/WoT-Model-Tool-WoWS-Refit-EN/README.md

 ## Update history

+### 2022.09.12a
+* Changed default wire radius from 0.991f to 0.002f, intending to fix the shadow issue.

 ### 2022.08.12a
 * Added the support of xyznuv2tb vertex type (new shell stream model).
 Currently we cannot import double uv model due to the limits of the obj format.